SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

     What does this command do?
 What if you add `-a` to the end?

-7. If we want to run multiple commands within the virtual machine, we can start it in *interactive mode*
+7. If we want to run multiple commands within the virtual machine, we can start it in *interactive mode*.

     ```bash
     docker run -it busybox